tfbecker/bundesanzeiger_telegram_bot/README.md

 - Send a company name: `Siemens AG`
 - Ask a question: `What are the financials for Volkswagen?`
 - Get help: `/help`

+### Timeline Analysis

+The bot can generate financial timelines with trend analysis and graphs.
+Available commands:

+- Basic timeline: `timeline 10` - Analyze up to 10 most recent reports
+- Select specific reports: `timeline 10 1,2,5,6` or `timeline 10 1-4`
+- Filter by company name: `timeline 10 HolzLand Becker GmbH`
+- Timeline for specific report: `2 timeline 10`

+The bot will ask for confirmation before processing timeline analysis to prevent unwanted operations.

 ## Technical Details